-In her first eight seasons as head coach, Megan Eddinger has led the Muhlenberg field hockey team to a 66-75 record and the first back-to-back Centennial Conference playoff appearances in program history.
+In her first nine seasons as head coach, Megan Eddinger has led the Muhlenberg field hockey team to a 75-82 record and the first back-to-back Centennial Conference playoff appearances in program history.

 Eddinger is a 2001 graduate of Gettysburg College, where she was a captain and four-year starter on the field hockey team that won three Centennial Conference championships and played in the NCAA Tournament in 1998 and 1999.
 An All-Centennial Conference selection all four years, she also was named to the All-South Region second team in 1999.